International Social Work: A Costa Rican Perspective

 Program Cost for International Social Services: A Costa Rican Perspective

-Undergraduate and Graduate students in the School of Social Welfare who commit to the 2024 program will receive a $500 scholarship.
+Undergraduate and Graduate students in the School of Social Welfare who commit to the 2025 program will receive a $500 scholarship from the School.

-Melinda Lewis, Professor of Practice in the School of Social Welfare, will lead the program.
-Professor Lewis’ social work career has focused on macro strategies for policy and social change, including advocacy and community organizing, and she has taught undergraduate and graduate classes in the School over the past two decades.
-Her years of work with Latinx immigrant communities in the U.S. make her particularly excited about the opportunity to re-experience Costa Rica through this course with KU students.
-Professor Lewis has led this program before and speaks Spanish.
+Melinda Lewis, Professor of Practice in the School of Social Welfare, leads the program.
+Professor Lewis’ social work career has focused on macro strategies for policy and social change, including advocacy and community organizing, and she has taught undergraduate and graduate classes in the School over the past 2.5 decades.
+Her years of work with Latinx immigrant communities in the U.S. make this Costa Rica social work study abroad course a particularly great fit for her professional background and personal commitment.
+She has close working relationships with several University of Costa Rica social work faculty and practitioners and looks forward to sharing these impactful experiences with students again in 2025!
+Professor Lewis speaks Spanish and collaborates with the professional interpreters to ensure English-speaking students can understand and be understood throughout the study abroad program.